go-spatial/tegola/deploy/maps/README.md

 # Self-Hosted Proposal Map Data

+> **Development pilot:** proposal maps use the versioned R2 manifest at
+> `https://maps-dev.meistercrm.com/v1/current.json` by default.
+The release
+> workflow publishes the grouped basemap, country packs, glyphs and sprites
+> under immutable release keys.
+Browser traffic should go through the Worker;
+> it must not use the Railway Router, `/map-assets`, or `/tegola`.

+The local commands below are retained for troubleshooting and break-glass fallback only.
+They do not build or publish the R2 pilot release.

 This directory contains the reproducible local/prod setup for the free map stack:

 - `east-africa.pmtiles` is generated from Protomaps/OpenStreetMap and served as a static file.